Tesco boss defends Booker deal, says many investors on board

 Lewis said support for the deal was borne out by investors buying Tesco stock over the last two months.

-"If you look what the buying has been in our top 10 register you see that a significant majority of our top 10 have increased their holding within Tesco," he said.
+"If you look what the buying has been in our top ten register you see that a significant majority of our top ten have increased their holding within Tesco," he said.

-He added those investors recognized the growth opportunity of the deal and the projected annual synergies of 200 million pounds -- well ahead of the earnings of Booker in 2016-17.
+He added those investors recognised the growth opportunity of the deal and projected annual synergies of 200 million pounds - well ahead of the earnings of Booker in 2016-17.

-He said that although there was an element of "distraction risk" it was not sufficient to derail the deal.

 Lewis also stressed Tesco was still in the early stages of the timetable for taking over Booker, with the deal still to be formally considered by competition authorities.